 Parents/carers will be informed without delay of any suspension or exclusion of their child.
-They will be advised that there is an ability to make representations in regard to any suspension or exclusion decision.
-Details will be provided on the rights parent/carers have with every letter that is sent from the headteacher.
+They will be advised of their right to make representations in regard to any suspension or exclusion decision.
+Details of their rights will be included in the letter that is sent from the headteacher.

-If parents/carers have any concerns or complaints over the application or implementation of this policy or feel that they are being pressured into a managed move, they should raise their concerns with the headteacher or an ATLP staff member in accordance with the ATLP Complaints Policy.
-If the concern relates to an exclusion, the statutory procedure set out in the exclusions statutory guidance will be followed.
-Parents/carers should avoid approaching individual Advocates or Trustees, as this may prevent them from being able to participate in an Appeals and Exclusions or Complaints Committee.
+If parents/carers have any concerns or complaints over the application or implementation of this policy or feel that they are being pressured into a managed move, they should raise their concerns with the headteacher or an alternative complaints contacts in accordance with the ATLP Complaints Policy.
+If the concern relates to an exclusion, the procedure set out in the suspension and exclusions statutory guidance will be followed.
+Parents/carers should avoid approaching individual Advocates or Trustees in the first instance regarding specific suspensions or exclusions, as this may prevent them from being able to participate in an Appeals and Exclusions or Complaints Committee